milena-hakobyan/simple-search-engine-java/README.md

-Click here to view the project on Hyperskill.
+This is a project completed as part of the Hyperskill platform,

-This is the project pagem on the platform: https://hyperskill.org/projects/89
+This is the project page on the platform: https://hyperskill.org/projects/89